eLearning Design and Development - Program Courses

 **Completion of other three courses prior to enrolling in this specific ELP 406/506 is recommended.

 COST: Based on 2012 – 2013 tuition: Estimated around $6,500 for graduate and $3,400 for undergraduate certificates of completion.

 Focus on best practices in elearning and pedagogical implications related to design, development and delivery.
-Learn how the principles of adult learning theory apply to elearning.
+Learn how the research in learning and cognition applies to elearning.
 Become familiar with various instructional models and delivery methods.
 Designed for professionals in corporate training and workplace learning environments.

-- Explore strategies for building collaborative community and discussions online
+- Explore powerful strategies for analysis and problem-solving

-- Discover how to choose among the variety of elearning delivery methods including synchronous, asynchronous, and social media
+- Discover how to select and blend varieties of elearning delivery methods including synchronous, asynchronous, performance support, games, and communities

 - Discuss current trends and challenges in elearning